yoctoproject/poky/documentation/ref-manual/ref-kickstart.rst

 -  ``--align (in KBytes)``: This option is a Wic-specific option that says to start partitions on boundaries given x KBytes.

+-  ``--offset (in KBytes)``: This option is a Wic-specific option that says to place a partition at exactly the specified offset.
+If the partition cannot be placed at the specified offset, the image build will fail.

 -  ``--no-table``: This option is a Wic-specific option.
 Using the option reserves space for the partition and causes it to become populated.
 However, the partition is not added to the partition